more STAFF BIOGRAPHIES

 I am delighted to be joining the Hiland Hall learning community.
 It feels a bit like coming home.

 Organizational structures, non-profit management, sustainable systems and working with groups are an enduring interest.
 The core values and assumptions that attracted me to the Hiland Hall School remain vital.
-In my current role as director, I strive to support and help implement basic tenets of the school while working with staff, families, children and the community at large.
+In my role as director, I strive to support and help implement basic tenets of the school while working with staff, families, children and the community at large.